jfg956/mysql-server/jfg_brain_dump.md

 `Db: ...` does not work.
 For this, I log `NoDb` instead of `Db: ...`.

-Update: instread of using `NoDb`, I could log "Db: " (with the empty-string db.
+Update: instread of using `NoDb`, I could log "Db: " (with the empty-string db).
 This is what Percona Server and MariaDB are doing, see [No Db with PS and MariaDB](#no-db-with-ps-and-mariadb).

 <!-- 6789 123456789 123456789 123456789 123456789 123456789 123456789 123456789 -->